-We have eleven issued U.S. patents, five foreign patents, eighteen pending U.S. non-provisional patent applications, no pending U.S. provisional patent applications, eighty-five pending foreign applications and six pending PCT patent applications.
+We have fifteen issued U.S. patents, twelve issued foreign patents, fifteen pending U.S. non-provisional patent applications, eighty-one pending foreign applications and one pending PCT patent application.
 Our first issued patent expired in 2016, with the last of these patents expiring in 2039.